kevinquillen/generator-drupalvm/README.md

 This generator can either jump start a new Drupal project with a Vagrant build for you, or add a Vagrant build to an existing project.

 First, you must have npm and yeoman installed.
+[Follow the docs on the npm site to install Node and NPM](https://docs.npmjs.com/getting-started/installing-node).

+Install Yeoman with NPM:

+    npm install -g yo

 Grab this generator with the following command:

     npm install -g generator-drupalvm